Arlodotexe/windows-interact/README.md

 ## New in version (1.2.3):
  - New display methods, including:
     - Get/Set resolution
-    - Get/Set projection mode
+    - Set projection mode
+ - Added `Win.get.lastInput()` to check the last keyboard or mouse input from the user
  - Added detection for audio transmitted through both input and output (`Win.get.audioDevices.output.transmitting`, `Win.get.audioDevices.input.transmitting`)

  What's changed:
- - Added verbosity for appManager
+ - Added `stackTrace` as a verbosity option.
+From now on, most methods that use PowerShell will start hiding their large and irrelevant error stack trace unless this option is enabled
  - App Manager:
+    - Added verbosity options
     - onLaunch and onKill now return the name of the affected application
  - Fixed with Win.notify (This was broken in the last release, so sorry!)